iusztinpaul/energy-forecasting/README.md

 You will use [Hopsworks](https://www.hopsworks.ai/) as your serverless feature store.
 Thus, you have to create an account and a project on Hopsworks.
 We will show you how to configure the code to use your Hopsworks project later.

-[We explained on Medium in **Lesson 1** how to create a Hopsworks API Key.](https://medium.com/towards-data-science/a-framework-for-building-a-production-ready-feature-engineering-pipeline-f0b29609b20f) But long story short, you can go to your Hopsworks account settings and create the API Key from there.
+[We explained on Medium in **Lesson 1** how to create a Hopsworks API Key.](https://medium.com/towards-data-science/a-framework-for-building-a-production-ready-feature-engineering-pipeline-f0b29609b20f) But long story short, you can go to your Hopsworks account settings and get the API Key from there.
+Afterward, you must create a new project and add these credentials to the `.env` file.

-**If you want everything to work with the default settings, use the following naming conventions:**
-- create a `project` called `energy_consumption`
+Note that Hopsworks enforces unique project names for all projects.
+Thus, you won't be able to call your project the same as us, more concretely, `energy_consumption`.

 [Click here to start with Hopsworks](https://www.hopsworks.ai/).